5. How to interface with the NRAO ODS API

 """

-Make requests to the ODS API to get ODS Data, and upload a TLE file if applicable
+Make requests to the ODS API to do things like getting ODS Data, uploading satellite avoidance logs,

 """